Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 • What alternatives to local data management exist?
 (Erway, 2013).
 (Cited in Koltay, 2015)

-, Learn2Analyze, 2017;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Dave Wells, Eckerson Group, 2022;, Tibor Koltay, Journal of Librarianship and Information Science, 2015;
+Antti Poikola, Learn2Analyze, 2017;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;, Tibor Koltay, Journal of Librarianship and Information Science, 2015;

 Data Description or Metadata